ProAlgos/ProAlgos-Cpp/C++/include/algorithm/searching/README.md

 # Searching
-Searching Algorithms are designed to check for an element or retrieve an element from any data structure where it is stored.
+Searching algorithms are designed to check for an element or retrieve an element from any data structure where it is stored.

 ### Contents
 1. [Linear search](#1-linear-search)